PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 19:55:01
+Last updated: 2024-04-05 19:55:34
-Random Quote: Did I leave the oven on, or is it just you, hot stuff? - Agatha Harkness
+Random Quote: Hey, want to come to my house and play telephone?
+I got the string, you got the cans. - Barney Stinson